Ugo Humbert: 2021: First ATP 500 title, top 25 debut, injury and early end of season

-2022: ATP Cup, Wimbledon third round, 7th Challenger
+2022: ATP Cup, Wimbledon third round, seventh Challenger

 Humbert started his 2022 season at the ATP Cup.
 France was in Group B alongside Russia, Italy, and Australia.
-In his debut, he stunned World No. 2, Daniil Medvedev of Russia, for the biggest win of his career and first career win over a Top 3 player.
+In his debut, he stunned world No. 2, Daniil Medvedev, for the biggest win of his career and first career win over a top 3 player.
 In his final two matches, he lost to Matteo Berrettini of Italy and Alex de Minaur of Australia.
 In the end, France ended fourth in Group B. Seeded 29th at the Australian Open, he was defeated in the first round by compatriot Richard Gasquet.
 Hours after his first-round exit, Humbert was told as he was exiting Australia that he had tested positive for COVID-19 and would need to isolate in the country.

 Humbert returned to action on 2 February 2022 at the Open Sud de France in Montpellier.
 Seeded seventh, he lost in the first round to Richard Gasquet for the second time in two weeks.
 At the Rotterdam Open, he was eliminated in the first round by sixth seed and fellow leftie, Cameron Norrie.
 In March, Humbert competed at the Indian Wells Masters.
 He lost in round one to qualifier Holger Rune.
-At the Miami Open, he got his first win since January 2 by beating Aljaž Bedene in the first round.
+At the Miami Open, he got his first win since 2 January by beating Aljaž Bedene in the first round.
 He lost in the second round to 29th seed Aslan Karatsev.

 Starting his clay-court season at the Monte-Carlo Masters, Humbert lost in the first round to Pedro Martínez.
 In Barcelona, he was defeated in the second round by 10th seed and eventual semifinalist, Alex de Minaur, in three sets.
 At the Madrid Open, he fell in the final round of qualifying to Kwon Soon-woo.
 However, due to the withdrawal of Taylor Fritz due to a left foot injury, Humbert entered the main draw as a lucky loser.
 He lost in the first round to 14th seed Denis Shapovalov.
 At the Italian Open, he was defeated in the first round of qualifying by Brandon Nakashima.
 Playing his final tournament before the French Open at the Lyon Open, he lost in the second round to fourth seed de Minaur.
 This was his third straight loss to de Minaur.
 Ranked 46 at Roland Garros, he was beaten in the first round by Emil Ruusuvuori in five sets.